 Questions?
 Call 1-800-638-9355See QBS Blankets

-NetLag is a sound barrier lagging material that ships to your project site in 54″ x 30′ rolls.
+NetLag Soundproofing Wrap is a sound barrier lagging material that ships to your project site in 54″ x 30′ rolls.
 This material is designed to wrap like a sound barrier jacket around your duct work to hold the noise to within the duct.
 This external wrap can also be jacketed around drain pipes.
-Noise control projects that target the HVAC industry are all unique based on their starting points, but it is quite often our clients will combine the the QBS Blanket application with the NetLag material to help minimize leakage and escaping noise, such as with a dust collection system.
+Noise control projects that target the HVAC industry are all unique based on their starting points, but it is quite often our clients will combine the the Sound Barrier QBS Blanket application with the NetLag Soundproofing Pipe Wrap to help minimize leakage and escaping noise, such as with a dust collection system.

 Outdoor HVAC Noise Control

-While the sound barrier QBS Blanket system is ideal for isolating noise inside your building, we upgrade for exterior treatments to a product called QBO Blankets.
+While the Sound Barrier QBS Blanket system is ideal for isolating noise inside your building, we upgrade for exterior treatments to the Outdoor Sound Barrier QBO Blankets.
 These are basically the same sound barrier curtain system, with an upgraded skin designed to repel the weather elements.
 QBO Blankets are ideal for affixing to framework built around stationary noise sources such as air conditioners, generators, outdoor pool pumps, and a variety of other stationary noise sources outdoors The QBO Blankets are also ideal for temporary sound barrier walls at construction sites.

 Questions?
 Call 1-800-638-9355See QBO Blankets